-As identified under the 'Project' description of the analysis, three of the variances do not satisfy the practical difficulties or hardship criteria.
-Additionally, they are inconsistent with intent of the frontage requirements of the TC-C and do not endeavor the goals of the TC-C. Staff recommends denial of variance requests #11, #13 and #16, and approval of the other variances.
+As identified under the 'Project' description of the analysis, the variances that were inconsistent with intent of the frontage requirements of the TC-C and do not endeavor the goals of the TC-C have been withdrawn by the applicant.
+As such, staff recommends approval of the other variances.